 Attend MITESOL 2020 for free!

-We offer travel grants to support participation in our annual conference among members of 4 historically under-represented groups:
+In 2020, we are offering grants to support participation in our annual conference among members of historically under-represented groups:

 If you're a member of one of these groups, please apply (and share this with others who may be interested).